Medianoche

-Medianoche (/es/; Spanish for "midnight") is a type of sandwich which originated in Cuba.
+A medianoche (/es/; Spanish for "midnight") is a type of sandwich which originated in Cuba.
 It is served in many Cuban communities in the United States.
 It is so named because of the sandwich's popularity as a staple served in Havana's night clubs right around or after midnight.

 A medianoche consists of roast pork, ham, mustard, Swiss cheese, and sweet pickles.
-It is a close cousin to the Cuban sandwich, the chief difference being that a medianoche is made on soft, sweet egg dough bread similar to challah rather than on crustier Cuban bread.
+It is a close cousin to the Cuban sandwich, the chief difference being that a medianoche is made on soft, sweet egg dough bread similar to challah rather than on Cuban bread.
 Like the Cuban sandwich, the medianoche is typically warmed in a press before eating.

 Elena Ruz

 The Elena Ruz sandwich is a turkey sandwich with cream cheese and strawberry jam on toasted but not pressed medianoche bread.
 It is named after the Cuban socialite Elena Ruz Valdés-Fauli, who convinced the Havana restaurant El Carmelo to put it on the menu in the late 1920s or early 1930s.
 As of the 2020s, Cuban-American restaurants such as Versailles in Miami have continued to serve the sandwich despite waning popularity.